irfansofyana/tetengger/README.md

 Flags:
   -c, --config string       config file (default is $HOME/.tetengger.yaml) -h, --help                help for tetengger
-  -r, --repository string   The Github repository that will be used to store the content.
+  -r, --repository string   the Github repository that will be used to store the content.
       --token string        the GitHub token to authenticate and authorize tetengger with the GitHub account.
   -u, --username string     the GitHub username used to store the content.
   -v, --version             version for tetengger

 Use "tetengger [command] --help" for more information about a command.
 ```

+## Github Pages

+You maybe realized or have question that how to search the saved content easily because it's stored in GitHub repository?
+Well, the answer is you can use GitHub pages for free to store the content.

+As by now, `tetengger` doesn't have specific built-in Github Pages.
+It's already in the author roadmap but the author currently doesn't have enough time to do it :(

+But in the meantime, you can freely use `tetengger-cli` to save the content to your own GitHub pages.
+For example, the author is hosting his second brain using [quartz](https://github.com/jackyzha0/quartz) as the GitHub pages and save every content from `tetengger-cli` to that repository.
+You can find more details [here](https://github.com/irfansofyana/MySecondBrain/tree/hugo/content/bookmark).